thiscouldbebetter/ImageTextureMipmapper/Readme.md

 for each of the pixels in the rendered scene, the scene pixel would likely not be representative of the average color of the pixels in the region of texture pixels onto which the scene pixel is projected.
 This negatively impacts the accuracy and realism of the rendered scene.
-This problem might manifest as strang "artifacts" on the rendered scene, or may even make it impossible to recognize that a given texture was meant to be applied to a given region of scene pixels at all.
+This problem might manifest as strange "artifacts" on the rendered scene, or may even make it impossible to recognize that a given texture was meant to be applied to a given region of scene pixels at all.
 This phenomenon is called "aliasing", or simply sampling error.